tejuh/MobileManufacturerAnalysis/README.md

 averageP desc

 ```
-6. LIST THE NAMES OF CUSTOMERS AND THE AVERAGE AMOUNT SPENT IN 2009 WHERE THE AVERAGE IS HIGHER THAN 500
+6. List the names of customers and the average amount spent in 2009 where the average is higher than 500

  ```
  SELECT C.Customer_Name, abs(AVG(TOTALPRICE)) AS AVERAGE_PRICE FROM FACT_TRANSACTIONS AS F